A History of Service

 In 2000, after a tumultuous financial period when the City of Pinole considered contracting police services with the Contra Costa County Sheriffs, the City of Pinole Police Department was reorganized and brought under the leadership of former Alameda County Sheriff’s Commander Jim Rose who was hired as the new Chief of Police.
 Chief Rose modernized the Police Department buying new equipment including computers in the patrol cars, standardized training, and re-implemented the Motorcycle Officer in 2006.
 Chief Rose also created the Police Department’s first K-9 program in 2003, and a School Resource Officer position in 2006.
 He also brought department personnel levels up to 34 sworn Police Officers.

-Chief Paul Clancy, a former Contra Costa County Sheriff’s Commander, replaced Chief Rose in 2008.
-Chief Clancy continued modernizing the Police Department with an increased focus on the Departments Core Values and Crime Prevention Unit.
 In 2011, the City hired John Hardester, also a former Alameda County Sheriff’s Commander, as Chief of Police.
 Chief Hardester carried on the legacy of professionalism and core values for the City of Pinole through difficult financial times.

-In April 2014, Chief John Hardester retired and interim Chief Richard Word guided the Police Department until September 2014 when then Commander Neil H. Gang was promoted to Chief of Police.
-Under Chief Neil H. Gang, the Police Department has gone through rebranding and rebuilding.
+Under Chief Neil H. Gang, the Police Department had gone through rebranding and rebuilding.
 The patch was redesigned in 2014 issued along with the current badge.
-The Department adopted a proactive approach to community engagement and neighborhood policing.
-Chief Neil H. Gang has been aggressive in hiring the right people with emphasis on candidates who hold some attachment to our community, currently live, or have relatives/friends who live in our community.
-The Police Department built upon the technological advances started in the early 2000’s and implemented cutting-edge programs and technology that increased efficiency and effectiveness of the Department.
+The Department adopted proactive approach to community engagement hiring candidates who held some attachment to the community.
+The department built upon technological advances and implemented cutting-edge programs that increased efficiency and effectiveness.

-In 2017, the West Bay Communications Center operated by the Pinole Police Department expanded and began providing dispatch services to the City of San Pablo in addition to long-time partner the City of Hercules.
-Police Department launched a Community Outreach Unit in 2018 to further reach out and provide services to the community.
+In 2017, the West Bay Communications Center operated by the Pinole Police Department expanded and began providing dispatch services to the City of San Pablo in addition to long-time partner, City of Hercules.

 Fallen Heroes